 CRLF = %d13.10

 The "rtcp-xr" attribute contains zero, one, or more XR block related parameters.
-Each parameter signals functionality for an XR block, or a group of XR blocks.
-The attribute is extensible so that parameters can be defined for any future XR block.
-The parameters are extended to support delivery of QoE timing information data over RTCP packets with XR type.
+Each parameter signals functionality for an RTCP XR block, or a group of RTCP XR blocks.
+The attribute is extensible so that parameters can be defined for any future RTCP XR block.
+The parameters are extended to support delivery of QoE timing information data over RTCP packets with RTCP XR type.

 The parameter names and their corresponding XR formats are as follows: